yudhisteer/Behavioral-Cloning-for-Autonomous-Drone-Navigation/README.md

 ## Plan of Action
 1. Imitation Learning
 2. Behavioral Cloning
-3. Making of World
+3. Dataset Collection and Preparation
-4. Training
+4. Model Architecture and Training
-5. Evaluation
+5. Evaluation and Testing

 ----------------------